Ocala, Florida: History

-Ocala is located near what is thought to have been the site of Ocale or Ocali, a major Timucua village and chiefdom recorded in the 16th century.
-The modern city takes its name from the historical village, the name of which is believed to mean "Big Hammock" in the Timucua language.
-The Spaniard Hernando de Soto's expedition recorded Ocale in 1539 during his exploration through what is today the southeastern United States.
-Ocale is not mentioned in later Spanish accounts; it appears to have been abandoned in the wake of de Soto's attack.
+Ocala is named after Ocale (also Cale, Etocale, and other variants), a Timucua village and chiefdom recorded in the 16th century, the name of which is believed to mean "Big Hammock" in the Timucua language.
+Another possible meaning of the name is "song or singer of admiration or glorification".
+Spaniard Hernando de Soto's expedition recorded Ocale in 1539 during his exploration through what is today the Southeastern United States.
+The site of Ocale has not been found, but historians believe it was located in southwestern Marion County, near the Withlacoochee River.
+References to Ocale, Olagale, and Etoquale occur in 16th and early 17th century sources, but do not specify a location.
+A Spanish mission named San Luis de Eloquale was established by 1630.
+Milanich believes the mission was near the Withlacoochee River.
+Eloquale is not named in a 1655 list of missions, and Ocale (and its variants) disappeared from history.

-In the late eighteenth and early nineteenth centuries, Creek people and other Native Americans, and free and fugitive African Americans sought refuge in Florida.
+In the late 18th and early 19th centuries, Creek people and other Native Americans, as well as free and fugitive African Americans sought refuge in Florida.
 The Seminole people formed.
-After foreign colonial rule shifted between Spain and Great Britain and back again, in 1821 the United States acquired the territory of Florida.
-After warfare to the north, in 1827 the U.S. Army built Fort King near the present site of Ocala as a buffer between the Seminole, who had long occupied the area, and white settlers moving into the region.
+After foreign colonial rule shifted between Spain and Great Britain and back again, in 1821, the United States acquired the territory of Florida.
+After warfare to the north, in 1827, the U.S. Army built Fort King near the present site of Ocala as a buffer between the Seminole, who had long occupied the area, and white settlers moving into the region.
 The fort was an important base during the Second Seminole War and later served in 1844 as the first courthouse for Marion County.

 The modern city of Ocala, which was established in 1849, developed around the fort site.
 Greater Ocala is known as the "Kingdom of the Sun".
 Plantations and other agricultural development dependent on slave labor were prevalent in the region.
 Ocala was an important center of citrus production until the Great Freeze of 1894–1895.

-During the Reconstruction era Ocala was represented by several African Americans in the Florida House of Representatives and on the local level.
+During the Reconstruction Era, Ocala was represented by several African Americans in the Florida House of Representatives and on the local level.

 Rail service reached Ocala in June 1881, encouraging economic development with greater access to markets for produce.
 Two years later, much of the Ocala downtown area was destroyed by fire on Thanksgiving Day, 1883.
-The city encouraged rebuilding with brick, granite and steel rather than lumber.
-By 1888, Ocala was known statewide as "The Brick City".
+The city encouraged rebuilding with brick, granite, and steel rather than lumber.
+By 1888, Ocala was known statewide as the "Brick City".

 In December 1890, the Farmers' Alliance and Industrial Union, a forerunner of the Populist Party, held its national convention in Ocala.
-At the convention, the Alliance adopted a platform that would become known as the "Ocala Demands".
+At the convention, the alliance adopted a platform that would become known as the "Ocala Demands".
 This platform included abolition of national banks, promoting low-interest government loans, free and unlimited coinage of silver, reclamation of excess railroad lands by the government, a graduated income tax, and direct election of United States senators.
 Most of the "Ocala Demands" were to become part of the Populist Party platform.